-CS: I think it absolutely is.
+It’s part too, I think, of who I am as a writer.
 I think it’s hard to be a writer if you want to be with people all the time.
 You have to be comfortable being lost in your own head.
 And I think this is what so much of life is about – finding out who you are, who you really are, not just who you think you ought to be to fit in.
 And then being that person.
 Becoming the best version of yourself.

 You have to figure out what kind of person you are and then love being that kind of person.
 You’re never going to have great mental health if you hate who you are, if you’re always striving to be someone else.
 I used to look at people who enjoyed parties and went out for drinks with colleagues after work, and I used to feel inadequate.
 But that’s not who I am.
 I’m quiet.
 I’m introverted.
 I like my own company.
 I don’t drink tea – or coffee!
 That’s who I am.
 And I’m okay with that.

-CS: I know!
-Am I even British?!
+Okay, I’ll admit it, it’s not very British to not like tea.
 But I just can’t stand it.
 I absolutely hate it.
 And it sounds ridiculous, but I spent years hating myself for hating tea.
 It was like: why can’t I just be normal and fit in?!
 I don’t even like coffee.
-So yes, I’m just plain weird.
+So yes, OK, I’m just plain weird.

 And for years I drank coffee just to try to fit in.
 And then I suddenly realised how ridiculous that was, and I stopped.
 I gave up on trying to be normal, trying to fit in.
 I just decided really that I was going to be happy being me.